coderiders22/Dark-Pattern-IIT-BHU-hackathon/README.md

-> You may check the documentation to know more about the problem, approaches, and see ui screenshots.
+> You may check the documentation to know more about the problem, approaches, and see flowcharts.

  ### Introduction: TrustForge